DATA-DOG/symfony-force/README.md

 - runs a **flush** after each request and does not allow two **flushes** within a request, unless a manual transaction was started.
 Prevent bad design and data inconsistencies.
+- **behat** is configured to run scenarios within transaction, it saves about 70% of time for functional tests.
+Additionally, that allows to run **behat** concurrently using [beflash](https://github.com/DATA-DOG/beflash.git) which would in total consume about 85% time less.

 ## Installation